-7.1.6 Write Status Register (01h)
+7.1.6 Write Status Register (01h or 31hor 11h)

 The Write Status Register instruction allows the Status Registers to be written.
-The writable Status Register bits include: SRP0, BP[4:0] in Status Register-1; CMP, LB[3:1], QE, SRP1 in Status Register- 2.
+The Status Register-1 can be written by the Write Status Register01hinstruction; The Status Register-2 be written by the Write Status Register01h or 31hinstruction, Status Register-3 can be written by the Write Status Register 11h instruction.
+When the Write Status Register instruction 01h is followed by 1byte data, the data will be written to Status Register-1.
+When the Write Status Register instruction 01h is followed by 2 bytes of data, the first byte data will be written to Status Register-1, and the second byte data will be written to Status Register-2; And Write Status Register instruction 31h or 11h can only follow 1byte data, the data will be written to Status Register-2.
+Status Register-3 respectively.
+The writable Status Register bits include: SRP0, BP[4:0] in Status Register-1; CMP, LB[3:1], QE, SRP1 in Status Register- 2; HOLD/RST,DRV1, DRV0 in Status Register- 3.
 All other Status Register bit locations are read-only and will not be affected by the Write Status Register instruction.
 LB[3:1] are non-volatile OTP bits, once it is set to 1, it cannot be cleared to 0.